Xmingbai/Lenovo-ThinkPad-X1-Tablet-Gen3-Kabylake-r/README.md

     }
 }
 ```
-## YogaSMC Panel Partial functions, the keyboard is USB and the DSDT Bios has a compilation BUG.
-Only with DSDT Hack it is possible to activate DYTCSupport.
+## YogaSMC Panel Partial functions "the keyboard is USB and the DSDT Bios has a compilation BUG.
+Only with DSDT Hack it is possible to activate DYTCSupport"

 ![Lenovo](./Screenshot/7.png)